Spring is well and truly in the air, so it’s great to get some raw foods into your diet to make you feel lighter and fresher for Summer.

 Of course, you’ll want your carrot cake for dessert 😉

-The raw carrot cake in this recipe can be eaten for breakfast, lunch or dinner as a complete meal if need be.
+The healthy, raw carrot cake in this recipe can be eaten for breakfast, lunch or dinner as a complete meal if need be.

 It composes of vegetables, fruits, healthy fats and protein, alongside antioxidant rich spices.
 It is very filing and satiating with spices that help to keep your blood sugar stable and prevent sugar spikes.